Who must be vaccinated

 - Novavax (Nuvaxovid, NVX-CoC2373)

-Workers may be able to get an exemption from being vaccinated against COVID-19.
+You may be able to get a temporary exemption from being vaccinated against COVID-19.

 If your business is not covered by the Vaccinations Order